Glen Pitt-Pladdy :: Blog

 The problem comes down to one of reducing the time between polls.
 Obviously a time of a few seconds would be impractical for Cacti to update thousands of data sources not to mention the hammering the monitored nodes would get with all the SNMP Traffic.

-The easiest solution I could come up with was to write a tiny daemon in perl that ran on the monitored node and polls the network traffic counters periodically and then maintains a rolling stats file somewhere that a snmpd extension can pick it up.
+The easiest solution I could come up with was to write a tiny daemon (in perl this time) that ran on the monitored node and polls the network traffic counters periodically and then maintains a rolling stats file somewhere that a snmpd extension can pick it up.

-As this is unpackaged software typically the daemon will go in /usr/local/sbin and the init.d script in /etc/init.d to start the daemon at boot.
+As this is unpackaged software typically the netpeakmond daemon will go in /usr/local/sbin and the init.d script in /etc/init.d renamed to local-netpeakmond or similar to start the daemon at boot.
 Both scripts will need to be made executable.
 If you use different locations then you may need to alter scripts accordingly.
 On Debian systems run the update script for init.d scripts:

 # update-rc.d local-netmond defaults